anacmqui/Project3---Movie_Recommendation_System/README.md

 # GitHub folders - Description

-- FinalColabFiles
-What is it?
+- FinalColabFiles: What is it?
 Those are the final Google Colaboratory files that reply to our questions.
 We also did the statistics on these files.

-- Machine Learning
-What is it?
+- Machine Learning: What is it?
 Those are the code for the algorithms, the recommendation system and the input file.

-- Exploratory Data Analysis
-What is it?
+- Exploratory Data Analysis: What is it?
 This is our initial analysis on the different datasets.

-- LinkingTables
-What is it?
+- LinkingTables: What is it?
 Those are the tables we created to go from one file to another.

-- .ipynb_checkpoints
-What is it?
+- .ipynb_checkpoints: What is it?
 Support files from Streamlit

-- TablesForStreamlit
-What is it?
+- TablesForStreamlit: What is it?
 Those are the final tables we used for Streamlit.

-- Old
-What is it?
+- Old: What is it?
 We used these files before and kept them if necessary.

-- Pictures
-What is it?
+- Pictures: What is it?
 This is the folder with the pictures we used for Streamlit.

-- StreamlitFinal.py document
-What is it?
+- StreamlitFinal.py document: What is it?
 This is the final code for the Streamlit.

 # Pre-processing